aminul-saqib-sazim/Teebay-server/README.md

      - Manually check the output in each pane for any errors or failures.
      - If necessary, take screenshot of the screen and attach the screenshot to your pull request (PR).

+## Adding Audit Logging for a New Entity

+To add audit logging for a new entity, follow these steps:

+1. Make sure `ENABLE_AUDIT_LOGGING` environment variable is set to `'true'`.

+2. The audit logging subscriber is added to the `src/app.module.ts` file.

+3. Extend your new entity with `createdBy` and `updatedBy` fields.
+During CRUD operations, make sure to track `createdBy` and `updatedBy` using the logged in user.

+An example can be found in `src/common/entities/users.entity.ts`.